gsbdarc/rcpedia/docs/_user_guide/storage.md

 - Oops, you accidentally deleted the file you wanted to keep!
 Only `results_temp.csv` remains.
 Luckily, since you made the files yesterday, there are likely snapshots available.

-Note that snapshots are taken every 10 minutes and retained according to specific intervals.
+Note that snapshots are retained according to specific intervals.
 The current snapshot retainment policy is as follows:

-* <u>10-minute</u> --- retain most recent hour's worth of snapshots
 * <u>Hourly</u> --- retain 1 day of hourly snapshots
 * <u>Daily</u> --- retain 1 week of daily snapshots
-* <u>Weekly</u> --- retain 1 month of weekly snapshots
+* <u>Weekly</u> --- retain 2 months of weekly snapshots
 * <u>Monthly</u> --- retain 1 year of monthly snapshots

 !!!
 Tip